jamesmcleish/Financial-Forecaster/README.md

 <html>
     <h1>Monte Carlo Simulation - Readme</h1>
     <h2>Description</h2>
         <p>This Java application performs a Monte Carlo simulation to calculate the probabilities of different share prices after a series of steps.
 It takes user input for the number of steps (S) and the number of walks (N) and simulates share price changes.
-The application then displays a probability distribution table.</p>
+This application has two different models, basic, and advanced.
+Basic applies +/- £1 randomly to an initial price of £100 with each step.
+Advanced applies geometric brownian motion to an initial share price over a number of days, the share price is called via API from finnhub.io.</p>
     <h2>Downloads</h2>
         <h3> Maven</h3>
         <li><a href="https://maven.apache.org/install.html" >Ensure you have Maven installed on your system.</a></li>